418code/react-mesto-frontend/README.md

 ## Description

-A photo sharing React web app\
+A photo sharing React web app with authentication\
-Sprints: 10 -
+Sprints: 12 -

 ## Technologies used

 JavaScript
+- user registration and authentication with password and email and confirm popup, jwt authentication, ProtectedRoute HOC
-- refactor [sprints 4-9](https://github.com/bliss-code/mesto/) objective JavaScript web app with React
+- refactor [sprints 4-9](https://github.com/bliss-code/mesto/) objective JavaScript web app with React during [sprints 10-11](https://github.com/bliss-code/mesto-react)
-- React: CRA, functional components, state and effect hooks, context, controlled components, refs
+- React: CRA, functional components, state/history/effect/context hooks, controlled components, refs, routes, redirects
-- Api object for async calls to server
+- Api objects for async calls to server
-- api use to create, delete, like a card, load cards, load and edit profile info and avatar
+- api use to create, delete, like a card, load cards, load and edit profile info and avatar, register, sign-in, and check jwt token
 - import and export of modules
 - editable profile information with interactive popups
 - place card addition with a popup